bassmanitram/actions-for-nautilus/README.md

 * `zenity` - a Gnome UI toolkit for shell scripts

 It is highly recommended to install these extra packages.

-To enable the extension after installation, you will need to restart Nautilus/Files:

-* `Alt F2`
-* `nautilus -q`

-should do it.

 ## Manual Installation
 ### Install Dependencies